natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ### Google Scholar
 <img width="482" height="620" alt="anth week 2 google scholar" src="https://github.com/user-attachments/assets/d3fe8d58-cdb7-4f42-8b1d-47a9b6116339" />

- Then start a new line to go back to 'regular' font).
-In this section, write briefly about what you found when looking on both types of search engines.
-What sorts of sources did Google Scholar find?
-What did the other search engine find.
-In what instances might another source be better?
+## University Library Resource
+- This week I watch videos kindly provided by our university librarian in regards to our universitys library.
+I was happy to see that the universitys library website works with zotero, which I have used for other classes.
+One thing I learned this week from the videos is that I can just input key words into the search.
+In the past, I had always done phrases or sentences and it seems like key words is an easier way to navigate the website.
+- I have always preferred Google Scholar to the library website and I still believe that holds true.
+But, I will continue to use my university account to gain access to otherwise locked articles on Google Scholar
 ### Progress on my struggles from last week
 I have become more literate when utilizing GitHub and Persuall.
 Although, I am still working on certain aspects for markdowns.
 For example, I am trying to add a footnote to my blog post for the week and it is not neccesarily working how it is meant to.
 I feel way more comfortable navigating the two with a bit of practice and experience.
 ## What to work on
+- Brainstorming ideas for how I can incorporate Research Rabbit into my current research.
+- Continue to become more literate using Persuall and GitHub.
 ## Reading for the Week
 [Will it Ever be FAIR](https://www.cambridge.org/core/journals/advances-in-archaeological-practice/article/will-it-ever-be-fair/9073D28A74C2FE87E53B3C5A7437AC74)
 ### Week 2 Will It Ever Be FAIR Annotations: